Important Update Regarding our Terms & Conditions:

 There is no such thing as a ‘typical day’.
 However, each day will consist of a number of educational peulot (activities) as well as kef (fun) peulot.
 Each day includes some ‘free time’ where chanichimot can relax with their friends.
 A number of special traditional activities which have become synonymous with Machaneh will also be run for chanichimot over the course of their camp, including Colour Wars, Mifkad (gathering), chuggim (a choice of activities), camp fires and the legendary Murder Mystery.

 What happens if my child is unwell/in case of emergency?

-Fully qualified medics are present at all times for the duration of camp.
-There is also a Welfare Officer on Megasite.
-All madrichimot are trained to deal with basic first-aid and welfare issues, with Rashim (heads of camp) having received extensive welfare training on such matters as physical and/or mental issues to homesickness and first periods.
-Please be assured our madrichimot are prepared for any problem that may arise during camp.
+Fully qualified first aiders are present for the duration of camp.
+There is also a Movement Welfare Officer on Megasite.
+All madrichimot are trained in basic first-aid issues, with Roshimot (heads of camp) having received welfare training pertaining to issues such as physical and/or mental health, and age-specific needs.
+Please be assured our madrichimot are prepared for problems that may arise during camp.
 It is important to us that your child is in the safest hands possible on a Habonim Dror Machaneh.

 Can I contact my child while they are away on camp?